MeltingPlanet/WebMusicEducation/README.md

 - check out p5 lib
 - plan a design for the page (and piano)
 - make a draw plan of the system (Guy?)

+- Points for the presentation: talk about user, and user experiance, scaling,
+- Wish list: When the a nots pressed by mistake, together with the wanted note, because user might press two notes togetehr, to have a function that cancel the the option of playing notes that are to close to each other time wise.